iridium-browser/iridium-browser-windows/README.md

     guest$ c:\vagrant\scripts\windows\080_runhooks.cmd

+**IMPORTANT**: If you run `vagrant provision`, all local changes will be reset
+               and overwritten with the default iridium-browser patches!

 ## Build installer

 To compile the code and build a new installer, you can use one of the